Martin Surname

 4th Generation:

-Zadock Martin was born on November 18, 1742 near what is now the town of Walkersville in Frederick (then Prince George's) County, Maryland 17.
-He died after 1798, probably in Kentucky or Missouri.
+Zadock Martin was born on November 18, 1742 in Prince George's (now Frederick) County, Maryland 17,29.
+He died after 1817, possibly in Kentucky, North Carolina or Missouri.

-1 Isaac Martin was born circa 1779.
-He died after 1840 in Buchanan Co., Missouri.
+1 Isaac Martin was born circa 1779, probably in Rowan (now Davie) Co., North Carolina.
+He died before July 13, 1841 in Jefferson (now Center) Township, Buchanan Co., Missouri.
 He married Esther Wilkeson on November 20, 1797 in Rowan Co., North Carolina.
-(She was born circa 1780 and died between 1810-1830 in Kentucky or Missouri.)They had the following children:No proof of Isaac's wife name, the marriage listed above is simply most likely.
-Also, some newer gedcoms of this line record her name as "Martha Wilkerson."
+(She was born circa 1780 and died between 1810 and 1830 in Kentucky or Missouri.)They had the following children:Between 1799 and 1803, Isaac was documented in Russell County, Virginia.
+By 1804, he had moved to nearby Knox County, Kentucky.
+In March 1804, he helped form the Cumberland River Baptist Church in Knox County.
 Isaac was Coroner for Knox Co., Kentucky from 1807 until 1815.
 In 1810 and again in 1814, he was a captain of the Knox County Militia.
-In 1804, he helped form the Cumberland River Baptist Church in Knox County.
-Isaac moved to Ray Co., Missouri in 1816.
-He settled on the Crooked River (in Crooked River Township) near what is now Buffalo City.
-Isaac served as an early justice of Ray County, was a Road Overseer, and he also operated a mill and a ferry near his home at Crooked River.
-Sometime between 1830 and 1840, he moved to Buchanan County, Missouri (probably after 1837 when the "Platte Purchase" was opened for settlement).
+Isaac moved to Ray Co., Missouri in 1816, and was among the original white settlers of that county.
+However he apparently returned to Knox County briefly, as there is evidence of him there in 1817 and 1818.
+In Ray County, Isaac lived on a farm on the Crooked River in Crooked River Township.
+Later he lived in the nearby city of Richmond.
+Isaac served as an early justice/judge of Ray County, was a Road Overseer, and he also operated a mill, a tavern, and a ferry over the Crooked River.
+Sometime between 1832 and 1840, he moved to Buchanan County, Missouri (probably after 1837 when the "Platte Purchase" was opened for settlement).
+Most likely, he moved there in 1837, when his son John was documenting as settling in what is now Center Township.
+He was living there in 1840.
+He died before July 13, 1841, when accounts were brought in probate court regarding his estate.

 Zaddock Martin (c.
 1798-1843)